ARTICLES

 The public’s connection to the Royal Family enhances the sense of unity and shared memory on Remembrance Day.
 The royals, who are actively involved in veterans affairs, act as a bridge between the Armed Forces and the general public, promoting participation in Remembrance Day observances.
 This support by the Royal Family has made poppy-wearing a deeply rooted and respected tradition throughout the UK and Commonwealth nations.

-The Tradition of Wearing Poppies: Connection to Flanders Fields and Symbolism of Red Poppies
+The Tradition of Wearing Poppies - Connection to Flanders Fields and Symbolism of Red Poppies

-The red poppy became an enduring symbol of remembrance due to its association with the fields of France and Belgium, specifically Flanders Fields, where countless soldiers lost their lives during the first world war.
+The red poppy became an enduring symbol of remembrance due to its association with the fields of France and Belgium, specifically Flanders Fields, where countless soldiers lost their lives during the First World War.
 Lieutenant Colonel John McCrae, a Canadian doctor, wrote his famous poem, "In Flanders Fields," after witnessing the poppies that grew over the graves of fallen soldiers on the Western Front.
 McCrae’s poignant verses highlighted the poppy as a symbol of hope and remembrance, linking it to the sacrifices made by those who served in the war.

 The symbolism of the red poppy resonated widely and quickly became associated with the commemoration of lives lost in battle.
 Inspired by McCrae’s poem, French activist Anna Guerin championed the idea of the artificial poppies as a way to honor the fallen and raise funds for veterans.
 Her efforts led to the adoption of the poppy as a national symbol for Remembrance Day, further popularizing the flower as an emblem of both loss and resilience.

 Royals aren't the only ones wearing poppies on this holiday.
-The tradition of donning these flowers on November 11th began in 1921, when the Royal British Legion was founded, according to organization's website.
+The tradition of donning these flowers on November 11th began in 1921, when the Royal British Legion was founded, according to the organization's website.
 After World War I ended, poppies grew over the old battlefields and became seen as a "symbol of remembrance and hope."
 (This emotional connection between the flowers and the lives lost was memorialized in a 1915 poem by John McCrae).

 Fundraising and Support for Veterans Through Poppy Sales